dasch-swiss/dsp-tools/README.md

 by embedding all three repositories as git submodules into the central [dsp-docs](https://github.com/dasch-swiss/dsp-docs) repository.
 If conflicting, the configurations of dsp-docs will override the configurations of the dsp-tools repository.
-In rare cases, a certain syntax may correctly rendered locally, but not on <https://docs.dasch.swiss/latest/DSP-TOOLS>.
+In rare cases, a certain syntax may be correctly rendered locally, but not on <https://docs.dasch.swiss/latest/DSP-TOOLS>.
 In order to keep this difference minimal,
 `mkdocs.yml` of dsp-tools should be as close as possible to the `mkdocs.yml` of dsp-docs.